vors/psconfeu-2018-workshop/01-Bootstrap.md

 ## 5. Generate the external help file (aka MAML XML)

-Now we can convert the markdown to the help file that powershell help system can understand.
+Now we can convert the markdown to a help file that the powershell help system can understand.
 Use `en-US` for the output path.
 If you are on non-English locale use an appropriate locale name instead.